 Project 1: Field-based Campbell Scientific micro-logger programming and implementation.
-The case study is to be introduced through existing literature on proglacial stream discharges and will be based on a practical stream-gauging exercise.
+The case study is to be introduced through existing literature and will be based on a practical exercise.

-Project 2: Computer-based satellite image analysis exercise.
-The case study is to be introduced through existing literature of satellite-derived imagery and will be based on the analysis of such images for terrestrial glacigenic features.
+Project 2: Computer-based GIS/remote-sensing/satellite image analysis exercise.
+The case study is to be introduced through existing literature and will be based on the analysis of glacigenic features.